daverona/docker-cromwell/README.md

 > Replace `host.example` and `tom` with your host and your username on the host
 > in the above example. *Never* use `localhost` or any loopback to specify
 > your host. `localhost` and loopbacks in the container are not your host but
 > the container itself.
+And this container is *not* cromwell container *but*
+> workflow's containers.

-Run a container to allow workflows to use Docker images on the host:
+Run a cromwell container to allow workflows to use Docker images on the host:

 ```bash
 docker container run --rm \